Breadcrumbs navigation

 Eligibility

-• Books may be nominated by publishers, convenors of BISA working groups, or Heads of Department.
+- Books may be nominated by publishers, conveners of BISA working groups, or Heads of Department.
 Self-nominations are not permitted;

 Guidance for supporting statements

 All nominations must be made online using the online nomination form.
-Nominations are open until Monday 12 February at 11.59pm (UK time).
-Nominations made outside of this period will not be considered.
+Nominations are open from Wednesday 8 January 2025 until Monday 10 February at 11.59pm (UK time).
+Nominations made outside of the nomination period will not be considered.

 The judging process

-2. Please ensure you make the case for the nomination (why should it be regarded as Excellent, Innovative, High Academic Quality etc) and please do not just describe the book subject area or provide the dust cover notes (see supporting statement guidance above for further information).
+- Please ensure you make the case for the nomination (why should it be regarded as Excellent, Innovative, High Academic Quality, etc) and please do not just describe the book subject area or provide the dust cover notes (see supporting statement guidance above for further information).

 Have a query?